dotkim/snowsoft/Explaination.md

 (char, int) deepestLetter = ('a', -1);
 ```

 Now to the foreach loop, there is a check to see if the parantheses depth is less than 0.
-This will return the questionmark if there are too many closing parantheses (e.g. "(a))").
+This will return the questionmark if there are too many closing parantheses (e.g. "(a))(").
 Then there's two if's to set the depth, simply increase depth on opening and decrease on closing.
-After the loop there is a check for checking if there aren't too many opening parantheses.
-If this is true there is n too few closing parantheses and the depth is more than 0.

 ```csharp
 foreach (char c in str.ToCharArray())